 The USAC program in Galway combines an unparalleled location for the study of the Irish past and present with a rich array of classroom speakers, field trips in the West of Ireland, and opportunities to sample the delights of Ireland’s premier film festival and arts festival.
-The program offers a variety of courses from all majors with emphases in history, music, theatre, literature and Gaelic.
+The program offers a variety of courses in history, music, theatre, literature and Gaelic.
 You will take courses with US faculty and Irish university faculty affiliated with the program.
-A faculty member from the University of Oregon directs the USAC-Galway program and will be responsible for providing the on-site orientation, leading the Dublin tour and other excursions, and assisting your academic and personal needs.
+A faculty member from the University of Oregon Department of English directs the USAC Galway program and will be responsible for providing the on-site orientation, leading the optional Dublin tour before the official start of the program, accompanying students on the other excursions during the program, and assisting with your other academic and personal needs.

 You will choose two from the list of several courses offered by the program.
 Course availability is contingent upon student interest and enrollment and is subject to change.
 The courses include: